GriffindorJava/Ableron/README.md

   * `Content-Language`
   * `Location`
   * `Refresh`
-* `ableron.cache-max-size-in-bytes`: Maximum size in bytes the fragment cache may have.
+* `ableron.cache.max-size-in-bytes`: Maximum size in bytes the fragment cache may have.
 Defaults to `10 MB`
+* `ableron.stats.append-to-content`: Whether to append UI composition stats as HTML comment to the content.
+Defaults to `false`

 ## Contributing
 Contributions are greatly appreciated.
 To contribute you can either simply open an issue or fork the repository and create a pull request: